itskhaireen/bookreviews-api/README.md

 ## Admin Account & Role Management

-- By default, **no admin user exists** in development or production.
-All users registered via the API are assigned the `USER` role.
-- **Admin-only features** (such as deleting books or changing user roles) require at least one user with the `ADMIN` role.
+- In the **development environment**, an admin user is automatically created at startup if none exists:
+  - Username: `admin`
+  - Password: `admin123`
+  - Email: `admin@bookreview.com`
+  - **Change these credentials immediately if using for anything beyond local development!**
-- To test or use admin features, you must manually create an admin user in your database.
+- In **production**, no admin user is created by default.
+You must manually create an admin user in your database.
 For example, in MySQL:

   ```sql
   -- Generate a BCrypt hash for your chosen password (do not use plain text)
   INSERT INTO users (username, email, password, role)